-I have started this newsletter as an outlet for my reporting on Ukraine, where I have been since the tenth day of the invasion.
+I started this newsletter as an outlet for my reporting on Ukraine, where I reported during the beginning of the invasion.
 But since it is my hope that this side project of mine will outlast the war, I have given it an admittedly cryptic name that better encapsulates my career.

 Who am I?

-I am Bennett Murray, a freelance reporter currently wandering around Ukraine.
-When the war started, I was an Alfa Fellow who had just started work at the Moscow Times.
+I am Bennett Murray, a freelance reporter currently in Serbia.
+When the Russian invasion started, I was an Alfa Fellow in Russia who had just started work at the Moscow Times.
 Ten days later, I was crossing the Polish-Ukrainian border following a hasty departure from Russia.
 Prior to 2019, I had spent my twenties reporting in Southeast Asia, first as a reporter at the Phnom Penh Post and then as the Vietnam bureau chief for Deutsche Presse-Agentur (German Press Agency).